-The intertidal cultivation of clams using trays and mesh at this site may lead to changes in sediment and benthic communities in the area in which they occur.
+The intertidal bottom cultivation of mussels at this site may lead to changes in sediment and benthic communities in the area in which they occur.

 High densities of filter-feeding shellfish can lead to an increase in organic and silt load to the benthic habitats through the egestion of faeces and pseudofaeces.
 The accumulation of organic matter can affect the seabed below aquaculture operations.
-Such effects can be significant in large (hectares)

-cultivated areas (Nugues et al. 2008), however, given the proposed scale of cultivation at T06/315N1, the effects are likely to be minor and limited to the area directly beneath the clam trays and mesh.
+Such effects can be significant in large (hectares) cultivated areas (Nugues et al. 2008), however, given the proposed scale of cultivation at T6/342A, the effects are likely to be minor and limited to the area directly beneath the mussel beds.
 This conclusion is further supported by the fact that predominant substrate type in the culture area is sand (suggesting some degree of flushing) and the communities are tolerant of organic loading (e.g. Pygospio elegans and Eteone longa).
-In addition the tidal range in Castlemaine is relatively high (3.9m on Spring tides and 1.8m on Neap tides).
-This combined with the strong tidal streams experienced in the Harbour indicate that water movement is high in the Harbour will serve to reduce the risk of accumulations of organic matter beneath the trays and mesh (Marine Institute, 2011).
+In addition the tidal range in Castlemaine is relatively high (3.9m on Spring tides and

+1.8m on Neap tides).
+This combined with the strong tidal streams experienced in the Harbour indicate that water movement is high in the harbour will serve to reduce the risk of accumulations of organic matter (Marine Institute, 2011).

-Access to site T06/315N1 will be by boat.
-Clam culture sites are generally visited on spring tides for planting and maintenance and also every 6-8 weeks for thinning.
+Access to site T6/342A will be by boat.
+Once the mussel seed has been relayed the site will generally be visited by foot once every fortnight, on spring tides, to check the condition of the seed.
 The level of foot traffic would therefore be considered very light.
-Tyler-Walters and Arnold (2008) conclude that in communities found in the intertidal sediments (muddy-sand), similar to those found in Castlemaine, would have low sensitivity to the light foot traffic experienced at the clam culture site.
+Tyler-Walters and Arnold (2008) conclude that in communities found in the intertidal sediments (muddy-sand), similar to those found in Castlemaine, would have low sensitivity to the traffic at the culture sites.